jeftegoes/AwsOverview/Management & Governance/AWS CloudFormation.md

   - We run `cfn-signal` right after `cfn-init`.
   - Tell CloudFormation service that the resource creation success/fail to keep on going or fail.
 - We need to define `WaitCondition`:
-  - Block the template until it receives a signal from cfn-signal.
+  - Block the template until it receives a signal from `cfn-signal`.
   - We attach a `CreationPolicy` (also works on EC2, ASG).
   - We can define a `Count` > 1 (in case you need more than 1 signal).